wesleywerner/mvc-game-design/README.md

 ## Binding it all together

-Now that we have our MVC classes coded, we can create the entry point which creates instances of our classes, binds them together and starts the main Model loop.
+Now that we have our classes coded, we can create the entry point which creates instances of our classes, binds them together and starts the main Model loop.

----
+**main.py**

 ~~~{.python}